nanch/Benome/README.md

 # Benome

 Benome captures, processes, and visualizes observed behavior.
-It's a user interface, a prediction engine, and a persuasion system all tied into a neat package that helps anyone solve any problem.
+It's a user interface, a prediction engine, and a self-persuasion system all tied into a neat package that helps anyone solve any problem.

 If you think it could do so much more than that, you're absolutely right.
 But we'll keep it simple for now.